-French doors offer an excellent means of opening out an interior.
-They consist of a set of double doors, each equipped with one or more glass panels, which help light to spread around a home and create the greatest possible impression of space.
+French doors offer an excellent means of opening up an interior.
+They consist of a set of double doors, and generally feature one or more glass panels, which help light to spread around a home and, and serve to maximise the sense of space.

-You might wish to prevent your child from moving from one side of a door to another.
-If your French doors open into an office, bedroom or other out-of-bounds area, it might be desirable to keep them locked from the inside.
+Another reason you might want to childproof French doors (or any doors, for that matter) is to prevent your child from moving from one side of a door to another.
+If your French doors open into an office, bedroom or other out-of-bounds area, you might want to fit the interior of the door with a lock.

 A pinch guard is designed to prevent your child from trapping their hands in a door.
-It consists of a u-shaped piece of foam, plastic or rubber that sits around the edge of a door, preventing it from properly closing (and therefore preventing it from closing on your child’s digits).
+It consists of a u-shaped piece of foam, plastic or rubber that sits around the edge of a door, preventing it from properly closing (and therefore from closing on your child’s hands).

-As well as protecting fingers and thumbs, a pinch guard also confers an added bonus: it will prevent the door from slamming.
-This solution is one that carries a number of disadvantages, however – since it’ll prevent the door in question from closing properly, it’s suitable only for areas of the house you want your child to be able to access.
-It should not, for example, be employed on a front or back door – as this will cause your house to become hideously energy inefficient, and will allow your child to escape out into the world.
+As well as protecting fingers and thumbs, a pinch guard offers another bonus: it will prevent the door from slamming.
+Unfortunately since this will stop the door in question from closing properly, it’s suitable only for areas of the house that you want your child to be able to have access to.
+It should not, for example, be fitted to a front or back door.

-If you’d like to take things a stage further, then you might consider the ‘door monkey’, or similar device.
-These contraptions will not only prevent a door from closing, but it’ll prevent it from opening, too – creating an obstacle but still allowing fresh air to flow through your home.
-It’ll withstand around twenty kilos of force – far more, in other words, than even the strongest child can exert.
+Door monkeys not only prevent a door from closing, but they prevent it from opening, too – creating an obstacle but still allowing fresh air to flow through your home.
+It’ll withstand around twenty kilos of force – plenty enough, in other words, to prevent a child from opening or closing the door.

 A child’s brain is an amazing thing.
 It quickly builds new connections in response to its interactions with the world around it, rapidly learning how to apply the right twists, prods and pulls in order to achieve the desired outcome.
 Since they learn so quickly, it can be difficult for parents to stay ahead of the game – especially as you might not be around when they make their next breakthrough.

-Some thrifty parents have gone as far as to build their own doorknob protectors out of cardboard, which sits loosely around the knob and simply twists uselessly unless sufficient force is applied.
-We think it’s worth investing the few pounds in a professionally-made version – it’ll provide you with that little bit more peace of mind, and it’ll look considerably better, too.
+Some thrifty parents have gone as far as to build their own door knob covers out of cardboard, which sits loosely around the knob and simply twists uselessly unless sufficient force is applied.
+We think it’s worth investing a few pounds in a professional child safety door knob cover – it’ll provide you with a little extra peace of mind, and it’ll look considerably better, too.

-While each of these devices has their plus points, there are two drawbacks shared by each of them.
+While each of these child safety devices has its plus points, there are two drawbacks shared by each of them.
 They each cost money, and they each have an impact on the way your home looks.
-To be sure, this will true to differing extents depending on the product in question.
-Whichever your preferred option, you’ll want to consider how much utility you’re going to get from it.
-Since all children are different, they’ll be impeded to different extents by the measures we’ve discussed – and you’ll want to account for this when you make your decision.
+The exact impact will depend on the product in question.
+Whichever your preferred option, you’ll want to consider how much use you’re going to get from it.
+All children are different – something you’ll want to account for when making your decision.

 When considering how to child-proof your door, your first concern should be ensuring that the door isn’t going to injure your child.
 After that objective has been achieved, you’ll want to also consider another factor – your own convenience.